Gamebook Tracker

 Recording choices

 When you reach a section that has not been mapped yet, a text input appears.
-Enter the section numbers the book offers as choices, comma-separated:
+Enter the section IDs the book offers as choices, comma-separated.
+Both numeric and alphanumeric IDs are supported:

 34, 67, 112